lightning/bolts/02-peer-protocol.md

 5. ... and the sender's previous commitment transaction has been revoked

-As the 2 nodes' updates are independent, the 2 commitment transactions may be out of sync indefinitely.
+As the two nodes' updates are independent, the two commitment transactions may be out of sync indefinitely.
 This is not concerning: what matters is whether both sides have irrevocably committed to a particular HTLC or not (the final state, above).

 ### Forwarding HTLCs

-In general, a node offers HTLCs for 2 reasons: to initiate a payment of its own, or to forward another node's payment.
+In general, a node offers HTLCs for two reasons: to initiate a payment of its own, or to forward another node's payment.
 In the forwarding case, care must be taken to ensure the *outgoing* HTLC cannot be redeemed unless the *incoming* HTLC can be redeemed.
 The following requirements ensure this is always true: